An $\alpha$-potential game framework for $N$-player dynamic games: Introduction

 \subsubsection{Characterizing general $\alpha$-potential games}

 We start by constructing the $\alpha$-potential function and characterizing the associated parameter $\alpha$ for a given game $\cG$, where all players' strategy classes are convex.
-Specifically, for each $i\in I_N$, denote by $\spn(\cA_i)$ the vector space of all linear combinations of strategies in $\cA_i$.
-The concept of linear derivative of $V_i$ with respect to $\cA_i$, introduced in \cite{guo2024towards} for arbitrary convex strategy classes, enables us to establish Theorem \ref{thm:potential_hessian}: if the value functions of a game $\cG$ admit second-order linear derivatives, then under some mild regularity conditions, for any fixed $\bz \in \cA^{(N)}$, the function is an $\alpha$-potential function of $\cG$, with
+Specifically, for each $i\in { [N]}$, denote by $\spn(\cA_i)$ the vector space of all linear combinations of strategies in $\cA_i$.
+The concept of linear derivative of $V_i$ with respect to $\cA_i$, introduced in \cite{guo2024towards} for arbitrary convex strategy classes, enables us to establish Theorem \ref{thm:potential_hessian}: if the { objective function}s of a game $\cG$ admit second-order linear derivatives, then under some mild regularity conditions, for any fixed $\bz \in \cA^{(N)}$, the function is an $\alpha$-potential function of $\cG$, with

 This characterization generalizes existing results of potential games with finite-dimensional strategy classes \cite{monderer1996potential, leonardos2021global, hosseinirad2023general} to general dynamic games with arbitrary convex strategy classes.
 In particular, it replaces the Fr\'{e}chet derivatives used in earlier works with linear derivatives, without requiring a topological structure on $\cA^{(N)}$.
-Moreover, it quantifies the performance of the $\alpha$-potential function \eqref{eq:Phi_intro} in terms of the difference between the second-order linear derivatives of the value functions.
+Moreover, it quantifies the performance of the $\alpha$-potential function \eqref{eq:Phi_intro} in terms of the difference between the second-order linear derivatives of the { objective function}s.